underscoreio/essential-slick/src/pages/3-modifying.md

 Databases have different capabilities.
 The limitations of each driver is listed in the driver's Scala Doc page.

 Inserts, selects, deletes and other forms of Database Action can be combined using `flatMap` and other combinators.
+These can be executed in a transaction.

-The SQL statements executed and the result returned from the database can be monitored by configuring the logging system.
+Finally, we saw that the SQL statements executed and the result returned from the database can be monitored by configuring the logging system.

 ## Exercises